 The first way to study logistics at Lee College is through our credit program, in which students can earn an Associate of Applied Science degree (LOG2) or a Certificate of Completion (LOG1) in Logistics and Supply Chain Management.

 SAP will be integrated into all credit courses in Logistics and Supply Chain Management beginning in the fall of 2014.
-For more on SAP, see this page or contact Kenneth Coleman at email@example.com or 281.425.6207.
+For more on SAP, contact Kenneth Coleman at email@example.com or 281.425.6207.

 • Workforce Training